danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

     directions is a list of dictionaries, with keys 'o', 'vw', where 'o' is the reference direction and 'vw' is any number of perpendicular directions.

-matlabmode, *by default False*
-    Forces the reference directions to be (x,y,z) and forces the exchange and anisotropy solver to use the origonal grogu methods.
-It is for backwards compatibility.

 magneticentities
     Explicit magnetic entity definition for comlicated systems.